 According to Young Living: “Used daily these ingredients work synergistically to support normal brain, heart, eye, and joint health.”* This is important, not only for a woman carrying a baby, but also for the baby itself!
 Also, to those for whom this is important, I don’t notice smelly fish burps so much when taking OmegaGize³™.
 Just FYI.

-- 4 tablespoons butter daily, preferably from pasture-fed cows.
+- 4 tablespoons butter daily, preferably from pasture-fed cows, goats, or sheep.
 When not making my own butter from the rich cream off my raw milk, I prefer to purchase Kerrygold butter.
 It is from grass fed cows in Ireland and simply the best butter (in my opinion) on the market!
 I usually find it at Costco for really reasonable prices!

 - 2 or more eggs daily, preferably from pastured chickens (or ducks).
 If you don’t have your own backyard chickens, your next best bet is to find someone who HAS, or a local farmer who lets their chickens roam wild and free, eating all the bugs and fresh greens their little chicken hearts desire.
 You can tell the difference between a pastured egg and a grocery store “battery” egg much the same way you can tell grass fed butter form conventional: the deep golden yellow yolk of a pastured chicken is a typical tell tale sign of chickens who are getting allt he sunshine and nutrients they should be!Also, avoid “vegetarian fed only” eggs.
 Chickens are omnivores, not vegetarians.
 And most “vegetarian” feed is code for soy and corn: which means GMO’s.
 Make sure your eggs are GMO free, by making sure they are SOY free!
 Ask your farmer what kind of feed he or she uses to supplement their free-ranging birds.
 It’s an important question to ask!